Is Your Wall or Window AC Leaking Water Inside? How to Fix It

 Most wall and window air conditioners have drip pans.
 As the name implies, drip pans deal with drips; more precisely, they collect condensation from the unit and direct it through a rear drain hole onto the ground.

-Just like the drains in your gutter, this drain hole is prone to clogs.
+Like the drains in your gutter, this drain hole is prone to clogs.
 Check the drip pan periodically to clear any debris.
-In the unlikely case your drip pan lacks a drain hole, consider drilling one in the rear corner.
+Consider drilling one in the rear corner if your drip pan lacks a drain hole.
 Which rear corner?
 That’s entirely up to you.

 A pan tablet is a tablet-shaped cleaning agent to remove dirt, grime, and other impurities from the drip pan of a wall or window air conditioner.
 It also prevents mold and condensate buildup.